Quasi-Fine-Grained Uncertainty Relations: Appendices

 Quantum states obey the Heisenberg uncertainty principle, meaning that there is an inherent ``minimum uncertainty" for incompatible observables.
 To reveal intrinsic limitations on all quantum states, one need study the bound which is independent of state.
-For example, given measurements $A_{x}$, $B_{x}$ with $x\in\mathbb{N}_{N}$, we can formulate the uncertainty relations in the following form
+For example, let $A_{x}$, $B_{x}$ be POVMs given by